fellowship-of-clean-code/testing/testing_basics/python_project/README.md

 ### Green

 Now is the time to write the simplest possible code that'll make the test pass.
-Here is a simple implementation of mergesort:
+Here is a simple recursive implementation of merge-sort:

 ```python
 def merge(list_1: list, list_2: list) -> list: